matttpj/CarND-LaneLines/writeup_CarND-LaneLines-P1.md

  * calculating their average slope
  * drawing the average line only on left and right side of the image.

-Here is the output of the pipeline:
+Here are the inputs and outputs of the pipeline:

 **Solid White Curve Line**
 <br/>